gombedlm/NuName/README.md

 If you dont want to setup a dedicated server to run this script constantly do this instead

 1. Clone the Repository:
-Open Command Prompt or PowerShell:
+Open Command Prompt or PowerShell and run the following command:
-Clone the repository
 ```bash
 git clone https://github.com/your-username/NuName-Discord-Bot.git
 ```